vitalets/awesome-smart-tv/CONTRIBUTING.md

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - If you just created something, wait at least a couple of weeks before submitting.
 - Submitted packages should be tested and documented.
-- Make an individual pull request for each suggestion.
+- Put your suggestion to corresponding platform category.
-- Use the following format: `[package](link) - Description.`
+- For libraries use the following format: `[package](link) - Description (Programming language).`
 - Additions should be added to the bottom of the relevant section.
 - New categories, or improvements to the existing categorization are welcome.
 - Keep descriptions short and simple, but descriptive.